 ‘Tis the season to make your home merry and bright.
-Whether you’re throwing a holiday party or just want to bring a festive glow to your home, read on for easy ways to add holiday cheer to your whole home, from the front door to your dining room.
+Whether you’re into simple decor or want to bring a festive glow to your home, read on for easy ways to add holiday cheer to your whole home, from the front door to your dining room.

 Start your decorating off on the right note.
 Listen to this Spotify playlist to get into the holiday cheer and off to decorating.